Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Data and Descriptive Statistics

-Figure~\ref{fig:shift_share_all} displays the shift-share decomposition of female employment.
-The graph shows the difference in employment in the comparison year concerning the base year (i.e., the fiscal year 2005) for women.
-The overall change in employment is shown in the solid line and its decomposition into the \emph{between} and \emph{within} components, respectively, with dashed and dotted lines.
-The cross marks the components for female-dominated sectors, and the circle for male-dominated sectors.
-In this way, we can investigate which term drives the overall change in employment and assess the effect of economic downturns and policies.
+Figure~\ref{fig:shift_share} displays the shift-share decomposition of female and male employment (left and right graphs, respectively).
+The graphs show the difference in employment with respect to the base year (2005) and its decomposition into \emph{between} and \emph{within} components (respectively, dashed and dotted lines) in female- and male-dominated sectors (crosses and circles).

-Female composition (\emph{within} component) in the top graph started to increase gradually in male-dominated sectors after the EA2010.
-In contrast, it suddenly increased in female-dominated sectors after the economic crisis in 2008 but then decreased after 2012.
-As expected, the \emph{between} and \emph{within} components in female-dominated sectors dropped in 2020 due to the pandemic outbreak.
-Conversely, there was a rapid rise in female employment in male-dominated sectors.
-Total employment shares in female-dominated sectors (\emph{between} component) were almost close to the levels of the base year until 2008; after that, there was a rise in female employment in female-dominated sectors that was arrested by the \textsc{Covid--19} outbreak.
-These results are in line with the literature assessing that during the recession period of the 2007-2008 crisis, female employment was generally affected less than male employees, while during the recovery phase, male employment recovered faster than female employment \citep{hoynes2012,doepke2016,ellieroth2019}\footnote{However, \citet{razzu2020} emphasise how gender segregation across industry sectors and occupations in the UK exacerbates women's employment and pay gap during the business cycle.}.
+The 2007-2008 financial and economic crisis harshly hit male employment.
+In particular, male employment share (\emph{between} component) and male composition (\emph{within} component) in male-dominated sectors suddenly decreased.
+Conversely, the crisis stimulated female employment, not only in the total employment share (both \emph{between} components of female- and male-dominated sectors) but also in the composition of women in female-dominated sectors (\emph{within} component).
+The \textsc{Covid--19} outbreak arrested the overall female employment in both male and female-dominated sectors (\emph{between} components).
+As expected, this led to a reduction in the composition of women in female-dominated sectors (\emph{within} component) but to a sharp increase in the composition of women in male-dominated sectors.\footnote{These results are in line with the literature assessing that during the recession period of the 2007-2008 crisis, female employment was generally affected less than male employees, while during the recovery phase, male employment recovered faster than female employment \citep{hoynes2012,doepke2016,ellieroth2019,albanesi2021}.
+For instance, \citet{ellieroth2019} finds that married women are more stuck in employment during recessions.
+Therefore, their labour supply decisions account for the higher risk of job loss experienced by their husband.
+However, \citet{razzu2020} emphasises how gender segregation across industrial sectors and occupations in the UK exacerbates women's employment and pay gap during the business cycle.}